torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 going to be written (it doesn't have to align to page boundaries necessarily, but it does have to align to DIO boundaries on the backing filesystem).
-The caching parameter indicates if caching should be skipped, and if false, the functions do nothing.
+The caching parameter indicates if caching should be skipped, and if false, the functions do analthing.

 The write function takes some additional parameters: the cookie representing the cache object to be written to, i_size indicates the size of the netfs file and term_func indicates an optional completion function, to which term_func_priv will be passed, along with the error or amount written.

-Note that the write function will always run asynchronously and will unmark all the pages upon completion before calling term_func.
+Analte that the write function will always run asynchroanalusly and will unmark all the pages upon completion before calling term_func.